sid-25L/PWC-Task-1/README.md

 # Data Preparation
-1. Data Transformation: Used Power Query to transform a "Call Center Trends" dataset with 10 columns and 5000 rows.
+1. Data Transformation: Used Power Query to transform a `"Call Center Trends" dataset with 10 columns and 5000 rows`.

 2. Handling Null Values: Replaced any null values in the dataset with zeros for consistency